Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 This technique has it's limitations however.
-Notice the glass ball no longer looks very realistic, this is because we are no longer actually simulating refraction just making the sphere transparent with some distortion.
+Notice the glass ball no longer looks very realistic, this is because we are no longer actually simulating refraction of light just making the sphere transparent with some distortion.

 Also notice the green reflections on the roof of the dragon's mouth, these should be blocked by the lower jaw but this is not taken into account in this simple environment map.

-For this project I was able to take my existing skill sets and complete it in one weekend, about a day and half to be precise.

 This project came together really quickly, I was able to complete it in just a weekend.
 I attribute this to the skills that I learnt while building the ray